-When you’re finished, enter a ‘Unique Code’ to describe your emote, click ‘Save Changes’ and enjoy you’re new Twitch emote!
-Now, you should have a totally custom emote that’ll rally your community and you didn’t spend a dime!
-That’s just one way Kapwing makes creativity easy.
+When you’re finished, enter a ‘Unique Code’ to describe your emote, click ‘Save Changes’ and enjoy your new Twitch emote.

 Remember to tag us @KapwingApp whenever you share your content on social media – we love to see what our creators are passionate about.
 And be sure to subscribe to the Kapwing Resources page – we’re constantly writing new tutorial and features to help you make the most out of Kapwing.